MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_catalog.md

 {{< warning >}}
 This view is not indexed in the `mz_catalog_server` cluster.
-Querying this view can be slow due to the amount of unindexed data that must be scaned.
+Querying this view can be slow due to the amount of unindexed data that must be scanned.
 {{< /warning >}}

 The `mz_storage_usage` table describes the historical storage utilization of